Salt & Wind Travel

 Champurrado

 Like a chocolate-y cousin to atole, champurrado is a sweet chocolate-flavored drink made by cooking milk with chocolate, cornflour, and spices.
+It’s often called Mexican hot chocolate but the addition of the masa or corn flour gives it a thicker, more substantial texture.
 During the Day Of The Dead celebrations, you don’t often find champurrado on altars.
 Rather it’s sold by street vendors for friends and family to share as they sit in vigil in the cemeteries.
 Fun fact: It’s also one of the common Mexican Christmas drinks too!

 Churros

 Brought to Mexico by the Spanish, churros are a sweet, cylindrical pastry now found throughout Mexico.
-They are not traditional food during Day Of The Dead per se; however, they often are sold by vendors on the streets, and they go fabulous with champurrado!
+They are not traditional food during Day Of The Dead per se; however, they often are sold by vendors on the streets and in cemeteries because they go fabulous with champurrado!

 Mole

 If there’s one family recipe that’s carefully guarded in the Mexican culture, it’s the recipe for mole.
-As such, you often find mole made during Day Of The Dead and showcased on graves since it is considered one of the most beloved family recipes in the Mexican culture.
+As such, you often find mole made during Day Of The Dead and showcased on graves and altars.
+It is one of the traditional dishes that require a lot of effort so it’s considered one of the most beloved family recipes in the Mexican culture.
+It’s common to see Mole Poblano in central Mexico (it hails from the state of Puebla) while you can see any of the traditional seven moles when you are in the state of Oaxaca.

 Pan De Muerto